 You’re likely to see some of the best landscapes and wildlife that wild trout fishing has to offer.

 Backcountry fishing isn’t easy though as it usually involves some serious effort to get to.
 It requires planning, looking at maps, camping out and possible issues like altitude sickness or bears are things to be wary of.

-It’s a wild adventure that I’m here to help you go on as we discuss the great backcountry fly fishing areas of the US and how to fish them safely and with great success.
+It’s a wild adventure that I’m here to help you go on as we discuss the great backcountry fly fishing spots in the US and how to fish them safely.

 The Top Backcountry Fly Fishing Spots